chemgymrl/chemgymrl/README.md

 ### Expected Output

 At the end of an experiment, the user can expect to receive a vessel containing the requested desired material.
 Such a vessel is stored locally as a pickle file.
 Additionally, a detailed log message will appear including the final cumulative reward supplied to the lab manager, the purity of the desired material in the output vessel and plots displaying the contents of the vessel and the vessel spectra.
 Since the outputted vessel is made available to the user, they have the option of performing their own analysis and operations on the vessel with the ChemGymRL environment or subject the vessel to another experiment.
+For more information about the input of every individual bench, you can check out the documentation at [https://chemgymrl.readthedocs.io/en/latest/](https://chemgymrl.readthedocs.io/en/latest/).

 ### Installation